Correct-Syntax/correct-syntax.github.io/content/colophon.md

 ### Visuals

 I designed the pages in [Lunacy](https://icons8.com/lunacy) (A great tool, but I don't really care for the name) and created whatever other mockups and graphics were necessary myself using a combination of [Blender](https://blender.org), [GIMP](https://gimp.org), and [Affinity Designer](https://affinity.serif.com/en-us/designer/).

+### Text

+Given the proliferation of "AI" written posts lately, I believe it's important to be upfront and make a distinction between who (or what) is writing.

+All text on this website is my own writing, written by me, a human.
+I will sometimes run the text through spell and grammar check, but I choose to not use "AI chatbots" to either write or assist me in writing or research.

+Now you know who to blame. :)